 - lateral femoral cutaneous nerve has already be identified;

-- a knife is used to incise inguinal ligament along its course from pubis to ASIS, which gives access to retropubic space and iliac vessels;
+- a knife is used to incise inguinal ligament along its course from pubis to ASIS, which gives access to retropubic space

 - take care not to injure the obturator nerve as it passes underneath the superior ramus;

 - Transsection of rectus abdominis muscle in treatment of acetabular fractures: operative technique and outcome in 21 patients.